 - An immune system stimulator – such as imiquimod – can be used for genital warts.
 It stimulates the immune system to fight the viral infection.
 A similar way to invoke the immune system is with DPCP (diphenylcyclopropenone).
 A person is made hypersensitive to this chemical and then low concentrations are applied around the wart, encouraging immune cells to invade and destroy the wart.
 DPCP is only available in specialist clinics.

 - Cryotherapy – the warts are frozen with liquid nitrogen.
 It may take up to four months of regular cryotherapy to get rid of the warts.

 - Laser therapy – a laser is used to burn off the warts.
 Scarring may occur.

-If you suspect you have genital warts, you should see your doctor about treatment.
-For adult women infected with genital warts, a pap test should also be done to screen for cancer of the cervix
+- If you suspect you have genital warts, you should see your doctor about treatment.
+A wait and see approach to genital warts is not recommended.
+For adult women infected with genital warts, a pap test should also be done to screen for cancer of the cervix.

 Where to get help

 - Warts are small skin growths caused by viral infections.

 - Warts are a common skin complaint, particularly in childhood.

 - Without medical treatment, about 65 per cent of wart infections go away by themselves.